civicteam/civic-login-lambdas/README.md

   * }
   */

-  // Return null if the validation(s) was sucessful, or return a string containing an error message if the validation(s) failed return null;
+  // Return `null` if the validation(s) was sucessful, or return a string containing an error message if the validation(s) failed return null;
 };

 // This function initializes the civic-login-lambdas library authHandler = authFactory(logger, config.login, authCallback);

-// This function handles the login authentication with civic export const login = (event, context, callback) => authHandler.login(event, context, callback);
+// This function handles the login authentication with Civic export const login = (event, context, callback) => authHandler.login(event, context, callback);

 // This function renews the session token